Companies that use Nextiva

 All contact center Nextiva

-Nextiva We detected 6,679 customers using Nextiva, 1 companies that churned or ended their trial, and 48 customers with estimated renewals in the next 3 months.
+Nextiva We detected 6,727 customers using Nextiva, 1 companies that churned, and 62 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (8%) and the most common company size is 51-200 employees (37%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login